wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/Login-Pages/login-pages.md

 In more complex applications, you may need to dig deeper into the request and response or even inspect the source code of the login form to isolate a failed login indicator.

 Now we can assemble the pieces to start our Hydra attack.
-As before, we'll specify -l for the user, -P for the wordlist, the target IP without any protocol, and a new http-post-form argument, which accepts three colon-delimited fields.
+Specify -l for the user, -P for the wordlist, the target IP without any protocol, and a new http-post-form argument, which accepts three colon-delimited fields.

 The first field indicates the location of the login form.
 In this demonstration, the login form is located on the index.php web page.